 Tackling core national issues

-To reach youth nationwide, DeepRoot will use a tailored digital polling mechanism (the Hikma Platform) to receive input from thousands of young Yemenis on the topics being addressed by the Fellows.
+To reach youth nationwide, DeepRoot will use a tailored digital polling mechanism to receive input from thousands of young Yemenis on the topics being addressed by the Fellows.
 The youth respondents will be polled at intervals throughout the project, and DeepRoot will present this data to the Fellows to incorporate into their discussions.
 At the same time, the program staff will support the Fellows to develop their own outreach plan to publicize the project activities and outcomes and interact further with youth across Yemen.

 The Fellowship will also include networking and raising the diverse and often under-valued perspectives of Yemeni young leaders to high-level regional and international stakeholders.
 This will be achieved through various means, including by disseminating the findings and key outcomes from the dialogue meeting, and through organizing consultations with stakeholders.